MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 ## Automated Status Effects

-Certain status effects and their function are automated, with some requiring a targeted actor to act as a source
+Certain status effects and their function are automated, with some requiring a targeted actor to act as a source.

+Additionally, each effect is documented in the system compendiums.

 ### Dazed